Transit-Lab/APIDocumentation/source/includes/_orders.md

 shipTo.city | yes | Ship to city
 shipTo.state | yes | Ship to state
 shipTo.zip | yes | Ship to zip/postal code
-shipTo.country | yes | Ship to country must be CA or US. shipTo.note | yes | Ship to note (for carrier/customer).
+shipTo.country | yes | Ship to country.
+shipTo.note | yes | Ship to note (for carrier/customer).
-details | yes | List of products you wish to order. details.product | yes | Transit part number details.qty | yes | Order Qty in **stocking units** (With a P10 product, request 1 to get a pack of 10) details.crossReference | no | Reference number for the product. details.keepBo | no | Keep back order if there is not enough stock to fullfill your order. details.declaredValue | no | Declared valued of the product.
-For international dropship orders.
+details | yes | List of products you wish to order. details.product | yes | Transit part number details.qty | yes | Order Qty *(unit is used, no altUnit are supported)* details.crossReference | no | *Your* reference number for the product. details.keepBo | no | Keep back order if there is not enough stock to fullfill your order. details.declaredValue | no | Declared valued of the product. *Required* for international orders.

 ### Error codes